-We are a clinical stage life sciences company focused on developing bodily fluid based diagnostic tests that meet the need for accurate, fast, inexpensive and scalable tests for detecting and diagnosing cancer and other diseases.
-We have developed twenty blood assays to date that can be used individually or in combination to generate a profile which forms the basis of a test for a particular cancer or disease.
+We are a clinical stage life sciences company focused on developing bodily fluid based diagnostic tests that meet the need for accurate, fast, cost effective and scalable tests for detecting and diagnosing cancer and other diseases.
+We have developed over twenty blood assays to detect specific biomarkers to date that can be used individually or in combination to generate a profile which forms the basis of a test for a particular cancer or disease.
 We intend to commercialize our products in the future through various channels within the European Union, the United States and eventually throughout the rest of the world.